SilphRoad/cakephp-mailgun/README.md

 ## Requirements

-* PHP 5.4 or later
+* PHP 5.6 or later
 * Composer
+* CakePHP 2.x

 ## Installation

-* Install with composer by running `composer require codaxis/cakephp-mailgun:1.*`
+* Install with composer by running `composer require silphroad/cakephp-mailgun`
 * Include the plugin in your bootstrap's `CakePlugin::load('Mailgun')` or `CakePlugin::loadAll()`
+* Configure Mailgun service

 ## Example of configuration